r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 export TAR_OPTIONS="--force-local"
 ```

+The corresponding location of the toolchain for ARM is
+`aarch64-w64-mingw32.static.posix`.

 Test that the tools are available by running (set variables like for
 building R packages, as shown above):

 ```
 which make gcc pdflatex tar
 ```

+On ARM, one could test also `which clang flang`.

 `MkRules.rules` expects Inno Setup in `C:/Program Files (x86)/Inno Setup 6`.
 If you have installed it into a different directory (such as by the